 Sampling: we extract patches of images associated to the terrain truth,

-Model training: we train the model from patches,
+Training: we train the model from patches,

-Sampling the remote sensing images
+Normalize the remote sensing images

 The first step to apply deep learning techniques to real world datasets is sampling.
 The existing framework of OTB offers great tools for pixel wise or object oriented classification/regression tasks.
 On the deep learning side, nets like CNNs are trained over patches of images rather than batches of single pixel.
 Hence the first application of OTBTF we will present targets the patches sampling and is called PatchesExtraction.